Vince Gilmer

 Vincent Donald "Vince" Gilmer is an American physician who was convicted of the 2004 murder of his father.
-In 2022, he was conditionally pardoned by Virginia Governor Ralph Northam.
+In 2022, he was conditionally pardoned by Virginia Governor Ralph Northam, but was not released until May 2024.

 Early life and career

 Vince was born to Dalton Donald "Don" Gilmer and Gloria Jeanne (Webster) Hitt.
 Vince’s father was a Vietnam War veteran, who came back from the war a changed and sporadically violent man.
 He had a history of mental problems and of violent outbursts toward his wife and their children.
 Vince’s mother suffered abuse at the hands of Vince's father.
 Vince and his sister were sexually abused by their father from the time they were six and three years old, respectively.
 Vince's sister corroborated the abuse, but she disappeared before the trial in 2005.
 Her family has not seen or heard from her since, her whereabouts remain unknown and a mystery to many.
 Vince’s mother was unaware of the sexual abuse her children suffered.

 Vince married a classmate from medical school and founded the Cane Creek Family Health Center in Fletcher, North Carolina.
 He was beloved by his patients, who nicknamed him Bear because he always hugged everyone.